On stopping Fock-space processes: Processes and martingales

 \section{Processes and martingales}

 \begin{definition} A \emph{process} is a family $X = ( X_t )_{t \in \R_+} \subseteq \bop{\fock}{}$.
-(We have no need to impose any measurability conditions at this point.)
+(We have no need to impose any measurability or adaptedness conditions at this point.)
 Two processes $X$ and $Y$ are equal if and only if $X_t = Y_t$ for all $t \in \R_+$.
-The set of processes is an algebra, where addition and multiplication are defined pointwise.
+The set of processes is a complex associative $*$-algebra, where addition, multiplication and the adjoint are defined pointwise.

 Given $Z \in \bop{\fock}{}$, let $\wc{\pi}( Z )$ and $\wh{\pi}( Z )$ be the processes with initial values

 and such that